makselab/IRA-and-suspended-accounts./README.md

 You commit to cite our paper (above) in publications where you use this code.

 The dataset containing the retweet networks and the tweet ids of the tweets used in the article is available here: see https://hmakse.ccny.cuny.edu/twitter-analysis/.
+The IRA dataset can be found at: https://osf.io/g4hws/.

 The repository is organized as follows:
 1) The utility files generate the main results.